catalyst-cooperative/pudl/.github/ISSUE_TEMPLATE/eia_new_year.md

 related to encoding.
 Take a look at which column it's talking about and look at `metadata/resources/eia.py` to see which encoder in `CODE_METADATA` to tweak.
 - [ ] Test table outputs in a Jupyter notebook to make sure expected dates appear.
-- [ ] Update the validation test `test_minmax_rows` in `test/validate/eia_test.py` and
+- [ ] Run the validation test `test_minmax_rows` in `test/validate/eia_test.py` and
-`test/validate/mcoe.py`.
-Sometimes it helps to run the tests (`pytest test/validate/eia_test.py::test_minmax_rows --live-dbs`) in the terminal because it will print out how many rows it found vs. how many it expected and you can put the found rows into the code so they become expected rows.
-Make sure none of the rows have _less_ rows than before.
-Also make sure none of the row changes are unexpectedly large.
-- [ ] Run `tox` and troubleshoot what else might be broken!
-Might include things like:
-     - Foreign key errors.
-     - The need to map new plants or utilities (https://catalystcoop-pudl.readthedocs.io/en/dev/dev/annual_updates.html#connect-datasets).
-     - All sorts of other whacky stuff.
+`test/validate/mcoe.py` (in the terminal: `pytest test/validate/eia_test.py::test_minmax_rows --live-dbs` or `pytest test/validate/mcoe_test.py::test_minmax_rows_mcoe --live-dbs`).
+Because you've added new data (more rows), these tests will fail.
+You can use the failure logs to see how many rows were "found" compared to how many rows were "expected".
+Make sure that the differene between "found" and "expected" rows is reasonable given the change in data.
+I.e., a new year of data should not change the overall row count by more than 1%.
+If any of the tables have _fewer_ rows than before, investigate why (paying mind to the overall impact on the data--if it's only affecting
+0.001% of the data, don't spend that much time on it).
+- Once you've updated the min and max row count (known errors for the validation test suite), run the rest of the tests.
+Read about the testing process: https://catalystcoop-pudl.readthedocs.io/en/latest/dev/testing.html.
+    - [ ] Validation tests: `make pytest-validate`
+    - [ ] Integration tests: `make pytest-integration`
+    - [ ] Unit tests: `make pytest-unit`